antonyvol/img2ascii/README.md

 requirements.txt for this script is included in the repo.
 ### Usage
 The script has 2 mandatory arguments:
-* path to image - any (relative or full) path to image you want to convert
+* path to image - any (relative or full) path to the image you want to convert
-* convolution ratio - defines the side of convolution frame; the bigger the value - the bigger group of pixels will be represented as a single ASCII-character
+* convolution ratio - defines the side of the convolution frame; the bigger the value - the bigger group of pixels will be represented as a single ASCII-character

 Example:
 ```